 A coffee milkshake, in theory, is any kind of blended drink that combines ice cream with coffee.
 The recipe I’m sharing today is my current favorite.

 It’s thick and creamy with a ton of coffee flavor.
-I use a premium vanilla bean ice cream and both caramel AND chocolate sauce because I’m nothing if not an equal opportunity milkshake drinker.
+I use homemade vanilla bean ice cream and both caramel AND chocolate sauce because I’m nothing if not an equal opportunity milkshake drinker.

 Coffee Ice Cubes